elastic/elastic-charts/api/charts.api.md

     verticalWidth: number;
 }

+// Warning: (ae-missing-release-tag) "LIGHT_THEME" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const LIGHT_THEME: Theme;

 // Warning: (ae-forgotten-export) The symbol "SpecRequiredProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "SpecOptionalProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "LineAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const LineAnnotation: React.FunctionComponent<SpecRequiredProps_6 & SpecOptionalProps_6>;